Weak extinction versus global exponential growth of total mass for superdiffusions

 When $\lambda_\infty =0$, and under some conditions on $\beta$, we give a sufficient and necessary condition for the superdiffusion $X$ to exhibit weak extinction.
-We show that the branching intensity $k$ affects weak extinction; this should be compared to the known result that $k$ does not affect weak {\it local} extinction (which only depends on the sign of $\lambda_2$, and which turns out to be equivalent to local extinction) of $X$.
+We show that the branching intensity $k$ affects weak extinction; this should be compared to the known result that $k$ does not affect weak {\it local} extinction.
+(The latter depends on the sign of $\lambda_2$ only, and it turns out to be equivalent to local extinction.)

 {\bf AMS Subject Classifications (2000)}: Primary 60J80; Secondary 60G57, 60J45

 {\bf Keywords and Phrases}: superdiffusion, superprocess, measure-valued process, gauge theorem, Kato class, growth bound, principal eigenvalue, $h$-transform, weak extinction, total mass.